Tag Archives: time management

 To use our time well, we need to feel our value and respect the value we bring to the greater good.
 No amount of scheduling will solve the problems of lack of heart, not hearing from God, and not feeling your true self.
 Choosing how to allot our time will always be hard, but it is only when our food is to do the work of the One who sent us that we can face the challenges with our jobs and commitments and not just bend under the load of our anxiety or fatigue.

-Our twenties and thirties are crucial for developing our hearts, not just our schedules.
+Our twenties and thirties are crucial for developing our hearts as we refine our schedules.

 I often run into a lack of vision with married couples.
 They are strangely in their heads, even when they are trying to connect heart to heart.
 They want solutions, not redemption.
 They want a road map, not a Guide.
 For struggling couples, the question is usually less about how to make the little changes in relating that make life pleasant.
 The question is, “Do you have a heart that intends to present your mate complete in Christ?”
 Deeper understanding, better behavior and changes in the schedule will definitely improve things.
 But when it comes down to it, love that comes from Christ saves the world, not one’s love for what someone else is doing.
 Life is not about being pleased or being pleasing, that’s good, but the greater good is pleasing the Lord and enjoying the food that is eternal.
 Like Jesus told the woman at the well, “Thanks for the water.
 But if you asked me, I would give you water from an eternal well.”